CristobalM/NonPositionalInvertedIndex/README.md

 On the [blogger](http://u.cs.biu.ac.il/~koppel/BlogCorpus.htm) dataset, on average, this index performs 559 AND queries per second and 179 OR queries per second.
 That corpus has 19320 documents and 1277708 unique words within those documents.

+The compact wavelet tree uses 69.6 MB in disk.
+Other additional data required for the index uses 8.2 MB in disk The listing of words and documents in plain text uses 25 MB in disk, but could be further compressed.

+The uncompressed dataset occupies 806,2 MB in disk.